paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 * **Introduce a dynamic `reserve_price`.** This is the minimum price for the coretime in a period.
 The price adjusts based on consumption and does not rely on market participation.
 * **Make unproductive core captures sufficiently expensive.** This is because all cores are exposed to the market price.

 The proposal offers a straightforward design to discover the coretime price within a period as a `clearing_price`.
 Long-term coretime holders still retain the privilege to keep their cores **if** they can pay the price the market discovers, with a premium for that privilege.
 The proposed model aims to balance out leveraging market forces for allocation while operating within defined bounds.
-In particular, prices are capped *within* a `BULK_PERIOD`, giving certainty to existing teams on prices.
+In particular, prices are capped *within* a `BULK_PERIOD`, giving price certainty to existing teams.
 Under high demand, prices may increase exponentially *between* multiple market cycles.
 This feature is necessary to ensure proper price discovery and the efficient allocation of coretime.

 The framework proposed here seeks to adhere to all requirements originally stated in RFC-1.